What to Do If Your House Smells Like Gas

 technician with a detector checking for a leak

 If you suddenly notice the distinct odor of rotten eggs or sulfur in your home, it could be a sign of a potentially dangerous gas leak.
-Knowing what to do if you suspect a gas leak in your home is critical for protecting yourself, your family, and your property.
+Knowing what to do if you smell gas in your home is critical for protecting yourself, your family, and your property.

-In this article, we’ll walk through the specific steps to follow if you believe there’s a gas leak in your home.
-In addition, we’ll cover causes of gas leaks and preventative measures to take in order to avoid the issue completely.
+In this article, we’ll walk through the specific steps to follow if you believe there’s a natural gas leak in your home.
+We’ll also cover common causes of leaking gas, where the gas smell might be coming from, and practical gas safety tips to help you prevent future problems.

 How to Tell if You Have a Gas Leak

-The most distinctive sign of a gas leak is the smell.
-Natural gas is odorless, but utility companies add a chemical called mercaptan to give it a strong, unpleasant odor similar to rotten eggs or sulfur.
-If you notice this smell in your home, it’s important that you act quickly.
+The most distinctive sign of a gas leak is the smell of gas.
+While natural gas is odorless by itself, gas companies add a chemical called mercaptan to give it a strong, unpleasant odor similar to rotten eggs or sulfur.
+This distinctive odor makes leaks easier to detect before they become dangerous.
+If you ever smell gas in your home, it’s important to act quickly.

-Other signs of a potential gas leak include:
+Other signs and symptoms of a potential gas leak include:

-• A hissing or blowing sound near gas lines or appliances
+• A hissing sound near a gas line or appliance, such as a fireplace or gas stove

-• Unexplained dead or dying vegetation in areas near gas lines
+• Dead or dying vegetation around your home, especially near buried gas pipes

-• Gas stove burners that are lit but not producing a flame
+• Gas-powered appliances that are lit but not producing a steady flame

-• The distinct odor of gas or suspicion of a gas leak
+• The distinct odor of gas or a suspicion of a leak somewhere in your home

-• Abnormally high, low, or absent flames in all gas appliances
+• Abnormally high, low, or absent flames in your stove or other appliances

-• Continuous water leakage from a gas heating unit or water heater
+• Continuous water leakage from a gas-powered water heater or home heating system

-• Unusual noises like roaring, hissing, or whistling coming from gas pipes
+• Unusual noises like roaring, hissing, or whistling near gas lines

-• White haze, vaporous mist, or bubbles visible in stagnant water near gas lines
+• White haze, vapor, or bubbles in standing water near a gas pipe

 What You Should Do if You Have a Gas Leak

-If it is safe to do so and can be done very quickly, open windows and doors on your way out of the house to provide ventilation and help dissipate the gas.
+If it’s safe and can be done quickly, open a few doors or windows on your way out to let gas escaping into the air dissipate faster.

-5. Turn Off the Gas Supply if You Know How
+Shut Off the Gas Supply (If You Know How)

 Causes of Gas Leaks